MichaelRBond/Dropplets-Lite/README.md

     my-first-blog-post.jpg

 Post file names are used to structure post permalinks on your blog.
 So, a post file saved as **my-first-blog-post.md** will result in **yoursite.com/my-first-blog-post** as the post permalink.

+Posts can be in multiple categories.
+Categories are comma separated.

 ## Publishing Posts
 After you've finished writing your post offline, you can then publish your post: